 A request to extend the submission deadline must be submitted via email to the CPRIT Helpdesk within 24 hours of the submission deadline.
-Submission deadline extensions, including the reason for the extension, will be documented as part of the grant review process records.
+Submission deadline extensions, including the reason for the extension, will be documented as part of the grant review process records and are intended to allow an applicant to complete and submit an incomplete application that has already been started in CARS.
+If a request for extension is approved, then CARS will be reopened for an additional 2 hours to allow an applicant with an unsubmitted application to complete and submit it.
+Applicants are also urged to initiate the registration process on CARS a minimum of 5 business days prior to deadline to ensure enough time to complete and submit an application.